Sagar-Bel/js-Rocket/README.md

 # js-Rocket
-Launch a rocket using JavaScript.
+Launch a rocket using JavaScript xD